 • Full participation during the whole course is required.

 • Generally active participation in discussions in general.

 In addition, there is a term paper requirement ( 8-10 pages, demonstrating knowledge and application skills).

 Method of work

-The course will be conducted digitally this year, and will consist of five days of intensive lectures, PC-lab exercises and seminars.
+The course will consist of five days of intensive lectures, PC-lab exercises and seminars.
 During lectures students will engage in the learning objectives and discuss examples of sophisticated RCTs.
 During the labs students will work with software to measure statistical power.
 During the seminars, RCT researchers will visit and present large scale RCTs that they are working on, as practical examples.

 Students are expected to prepare for and review lecture materials on their own.